MotheoMLK/Valentines/README.md

     // respectful exit option
     exitBtn.addEventListener("click", () => {
       quoteEl.textContent =
-        "That’s okay. 💗 I like you a lot — and I respect you.
+        "That’s okay, I understand. 💗 I like you a lot — and I respect you.
 If you ever want to talk, I’m here.";
       noBtn.style.position = "static";
       noBtn.textContent = "No 🙈";
     });